jwschmidberger/jwschmidberger.github.io/Recent_projects.md

 #### Project summary.

 A quick look at the distribution of tranactions, plotting the amount of each tranaction as a function of time, you can already start to see a trend where by fraudulent transactions tend to be lower in value.
 Class 1 = Fraud case, Class 2 = Non-fraud.
-(NOTE: at this point I was still treating the cases as a numerics so the key is a continuum between 0 and 1.)
+(NOTE: at this point I was still treating the classes as a numerics so the key is a continuum between 0 and 1.)
 <img src="./images/temp.png" width="800" />